-Workplace hazards faced by lone workers are numerous and arise on a daily basis.
-It is important for every employer to identify and mitigate all of the risks that their workers may face by carrying out a full risk assessment.
+Workplace hazards are numerous and can arise on a daily basis.
+It is important for every employer to identify and take steps to mitigate the risks that their workers may face.

 What is a workplace hazard?